-For the analyses of biochemical variables for incident patients, patients commencing any form of KRT (HD/PD/ Tx) are included, unless otherwise specified.
-With the exception of of start estimated glomerularfiltration rate (eGFR, see below) measurements for variables taken after starting dialysis, but still within the same quarter of KRT start, are used.
+For the analyses of biochemical variables for incident patients, patients commencing any form of KRT (HD/PD/Tx) are included, unless otherwise specified.
+With the exception of start estimated glomerular filtration rate (eGFR, see below) measurements are taken after starting KRT, but still within the same quarter of KRT start.
 Therefore, depending on the quarter a patient starts KRT, the data could be from zero to 90 days later.
 Due to possible deficiencies with extract routines it is possible that a small number of the values extracted electronically may actually be prior to the person starting KRT.
-Results are also shown with the cohort subdivided into early and late presenters (date first seen by a nephrologist \geq 90 days and <90 days before starting dialysis, respectively).
+Results are also shown with the cohort subdivided into early and late presenters (date first seen by a nephrologist \geq 90 days and <90 days before starting KRT, respectively).
 For these analyses only centres with at least 70% completeness of presentation time data are included.

 eGFR at KRT start - eGFR is calculated from serum creatinine.
 The start eGFR is studied amongst patients with eGFR data within 14 days before the start of KRT.
-In line with the National Institute for Clinical Excellence (NICE) advice and for consistency across the UKRR Annual Report, the Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) creatinine equation is used to calculate eGFR.
-In previous years, up to the 19th Annual Report, the Modification of Diet in Renal Disease equation was used.
-In light of this change, the UKRR advises caution in comparing eGFR results with previous UKRR annual reports.
+In line with the National Institute for Clinical Excellence (NICE) advice and for consistency across the UKRR Annual Report, the Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI 2009) creatinine equation, not adjusted for ethnicity, is used to calculate eGFR.
+Previous reports use the CKD-EPI equation with ethnicity adjustment and eGFR across years may not therefore be strictly comparable.